SoykaffAddict/kof2002-ETO/README.md

 ![](https://github.com/SoykaffAddict/kof2002-ETO/blob/main/demo.gif)

-For it to work, from the Fightcade root folder copy the contents of the addon folder into:
+For it to work, from the Fightcade root folder copy the addon folder into:

 emulator/fbneo/fbneo-training-mode/games/kof2002/